 - See http://netpreserve.org/about-us/members/ for a map showing the worldwide distribution of IIPC members.

 - Graham Stinnett.
 “Rebel Collectors: Human Rights and Archives in Central America and the Human Rights Commission of El Salvador and the Resource Center of the Americas, 1978–2007.”
 Thesis, University of Manitoba/University of Winnipeg, 2010.
-The header for the current site of Americas.org is illustrated at the beginning of this article.
+A photo illustration from the current site of americas.org introduces this issue.

 - Emily A. Maguire.
 “Islands in the Slipstream: Diasporic Allegories in Cuban Science Fiction since the Special Period.”
 In Latin American Science Fiction: Theory and Practice, edited by M. Elizabeth Ginway and J. Andrew Brown, 19–34.
 New York: Palgrave Macmillan, 2012.
 Also personal communication.